FrenkieWang/Firebase_SimpleAuth/README.md

 All of them are in the 'src' folder.

 ## Prepare

+Use **git clone** to download the project, then do the following steps:

+1) Change directory to the folder with **package.json**.

+2) Type **npm install** in the VS Code terminal, this will install all the dependencies that are used in this project.

+3) Type **npm start** to run the project, the project will run in **http://localhost:3000/**.

-Despite the JS code, there are 3 files that you need to read first.
+Despite the JS code, there is a **Handbook(Firebase + React Full Stack Project)** that you need to read first.

-Type “npm install firebase" in the VS Code terminal first, then type "npm run".
+In this Handbook, there are three parts that claifiy the project in detail.

-### How to run this project.pdf
+### PART 1 - How to run this project?

-This document tells you how to register the firebase account on Google, how to configure your firebase, how to install the dependency and how to run this project.
+This part tells you how to register the firebase account on Google, how to configure your firebase, how to install the dependency and how to run this project.

-### Overall Components Schematic.jpg

-I draw a picture to explain the architecture of this code.

-### Project Architecture.pdf
+### PART 2 – Project Architecture

-This document tells you the architecture of this program.
+This part tells you the architecture of this project.

-This program is divided into 3 parts.
+This project is divided into 3 parts.

 - Part A: Pallet Dashboard
 - Part B: Authentication